openshift-cs/okd.io/docs/okd_tech_docs/modifying_okd.md

 An OKD release contain a specific set of images and there are operators that ensure that only the correct set of images are running a cluster, so you need to do some specific actions to be able to run your modified image on a cluster.
 You can do this by:

-1. running the image on an existing cluster
+1. configuring an existing cluster to run a modified image
 2. create a new installer containing your image then creating a new cluster with the modified installer

 ### Running on an existing cluster